FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/c_programming_interfaces_zos/t_about_exits_zos.md

     "title": "Exits in Transfer CFT z/OS",
     "linkTitle": "Exits in Transfer CFT z/OS",
     "weight": "270"
-}When running under <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>, you can use but not manage your <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> exits.
+}When running under , you can use but not manage your {{< TransferCFT/transfercftname  >}} exits.
 To manage exits, use the information to manually configure as described in this section.

 ##  Using the DLL mode for Transfer CFT exits